mmenestret/jdegoes.github.io/_posts/2019-02-26-zio-environment.md

 ### Fake Parametric Guarantees

-An often-touted benefit of tagless-final is that we it provides us _parametric reasoning_.
+An often-touted benefit of tagless-final is that it provides us with _parametric reasoning_.

 This claim is not without merit.
 For example, if we look at the following method signature, we should be able to tell from its type that it works with any effect that provides `Monad`, and is therefore free of effects (it may only use `Monad` operations, such as `map`, `flatMap`, and `ap`):